jsmrcaga/commit-lint/README.md

 There are two types of validators, a Commit validator and a Pull request validator.
 Both are essentially the same thing.
 They can be functions or classes, and the only requirement is that they have a `validate` method if they are objects.

+Validators can return promises if needed (for example, if you need to validate against an HTTP request or something else).

 For Commit validators, the argument passed to the function/method is `{ commit, pull_request }`.

 For Pull request validators, the argument passed to the function/method is `{ commits, pull_request }`.